akeneo/pim-community-dev/README.md

 Note: using the "--prefer-dist" option on composer install can speed up the installation by looking into your local Composer cache.

-Note: The pim:install command can be executed several times if you need to reinit your db or redeploy your assets.
+Note: The pim:install command can be executed several times.
 You just have to use the `--force` option.
+If you want to reinit your db or redeploy your assets, you can launch specific installer commands:
+`pim:installer:db` and `pim:installer:assets`.
 By default, this script initializes the dev environment.

 ### Add translation packs (optional)